Presidential transition of Dwight D. Eisenhower: Other actions of the Truman administration

 Truman was reported to have asked defense mobilizer Joe Fowler to remain in his position until Eisenhower's inauguration in order to stop the mobilization program from stalling during the transition.
 On December 1, Truman's wife Bess gave a tour of the White House to Eisenhower's wife Mamie.
 On January 15, Truman delivered his farewell address.
 It was broadcast over radio and television.

 In his public statement on the afternoon following the election, Truman stated that, per the requirements of the law, he would submit a budget proposal of his own.
 Eisenhower's budget director, Joseph Dodge, observed the budget office's preparation of the 1953 budget.
 Eisenhower would, after taking office, revise Truman's budget.

 Historical assessment of the transition

-The transition has been regarded as a uneasy transition due to the tension and lack of coordination between the president-elect and the outgoing president.
+The transition has been regarded as uneasy due to the tension and lack of coordination between the president-elect and the outgoing president.

 Eisenhower employed a much more substantial transition operation than past presidents, with Richard Skinner regarding it as the "first modern presidential transition" in a 2016 article for Vox.

 In 1987, historian Carl M. Brauer wrote that one of the mistakes Eisenhower made during his transition had been not developing a substantial legislative agenda, arguing that, "without a presidentially backed program to keep it busy, Congress found it much easier in 1953 to get into controversial, negative, or largely symbolic issues in which the Eisenhower administration often found itself in holding actions, trying to prevent a weakening of the presidency or a repudiation of existing foreign policies."
 Brauer further argued that, "his inaction gave right-wing forces in Congress far too much leeway to pursue their own agenda.
 Under the circumstances, almost any Presidential program would have been better than none."